Giants vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have been favored on the moneyline 53 total times this season.
-They've finished 28-25 in those games.
+- The Giants have gone 28-26 in games they were favored on the moneyline (winning 51.9% of those games).

-- The implied moneyline probablility in this matchup gives the Giants a 59.2% chance to win.
+- The Giants have an implied moneyline win probability of 59.2% in this contest.

-- San Francisco has played in 102 games with over/under set, and have combined with opponents to go over the total 45 times (45-52-5).
+- San Francisco has combined with opponents to hit the over on the total 45 times this season for a 45-53-5 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!